About me

 In 2010 I also gave the Le Corbusier Memorial Lecture in Chandigarh, India, noting that: “The problem with modernist architecture is not only that it tries to erase the past; it also obstructs the future.”

-I’m the author of 3 books related to the theory of development urbanism:
+The same year I invented the term ‘development urbanism’ to describe a possible correlation between urbanization, social justice and environmental sustainability.
+I’m the author of 3 books related to the theory of developmental urbanism:

-India: the Urban Transition (2014) is based on my experiences practicing, researching and teaching in India over a period of several years:
+India: the Urban Transition (2014) is based on my experiences practicing, researching and teaching in India over a period of several years.

-I’ve talked about my work at numerous institutions, including South Asia Institute at Harvard University and Development Planning Unit at University College London, Centre for Policy Research in New Delhi and Centre for Civil Society at University of KwaZulu Natal, Architectural Association’s Summer School in Shanghai and Open City Summer School at Politecnico di Milano, People’s Democratic Meeting in Sydhavn and Folk High School Grobund.
+I’ve teaching experience from schools of architecture in Denmark, Sweden, China, India and South Africa; and have talked about my work at numerous institutions, including South Asia Institute at Harvard University and Development Planning Unit at University College London, Centre for Policy Research in New Delhi and Centre for Civil Society at University of KwaZulu Natal, Architectural Association’s Summer School in Shanghai and Open City Summer School at Politecnico di Milano, People’s Democratic Meeting in Sydhavn and Folk High School Grobund.
+I’ve served as a jury member of the 7th Sao Paulo International Biennial of Architecture and the IFHP Ranko Radovic Student Competition, and as a convener and moderator at UIA’s World Architecture Congress in Istanbul and Chinese Academy of Engineering’s International Conference of Architecture and Technology in Xi’an.

 I’m inspired by contemporary realities and historical cultures, the ideas of radical artistic movements like Dada and the Situationists, complexity theory and process philosophy.